 Options for Legalization Available Now

+Most aliens who entered with a visa, overstayed and subsequently married a US citizen can apply for Adjustment of Status (AOS), i.e. apply for a 'green card'.
 An alien who entered the United States without inspection and has a US citizen or permanent resident spouse or parent might be eligible for the foreign-filed waiver process.
-The process requires the alien to depart the United States for approximately three to fifteen months or more.
-Certain history may make the alien ineligible for the process.
+The process requires the alien to depart the United States for approximately three to fifteen months or more, though starting near the end of 2012 new procedures will substantially reduce the time abroad for the majority of applicants.
+Certain history may make the alien ineligible for the process More on waivers from Scott and Associates

 Asylum